Skip to main content

 • Enclomiphene This selective estrogen receptor modulator can be included to support the signaling cascade that stimulates the body’s own production of Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).

 By restoring testosterone to optimal levels, these protocols can lead to improved body composition, increased energy levels, enhanced cognitive function, and a reduced risk of developing costly chronic diseases.
-The economic return is multifaceted ∞ a more productive and present employee, lower long-term for insurers and governments, and a higher quality of life for the individual.
+The economic return is multifaceted ∞ a more productive and present employee, lower long-term healthcare costs for insurers and governments, and a higher quality of life for the individual.

 Studies have shown TRT to be a cost-effective intervention, particularly for men under the age of 75, making it a sound economic strategy for preserving the health and productivity of the male workforce.